arkov/qisPi/README.md

 ## What is this?
 This script scrapes your university's QIS page every set amount of minutes and notifies you via Telegram about the grades that got finally entered.
+I initially forked/modified the project by [friedPotat0](https://github.com/friedPotat0/QIS-Scraper), which helped me to get into JS/Puppeteer.

 The script itself is a Node.js script running inside a Docker container.
 Because it relies on the JS library Puppeteer together with Chromium in order to scrape the grades, you need a 64-Bit Raspberry Pi.
 Other than that, it should run anywhere you want and does so very reliably on my Raspberry Pi 4 8GB.
 I tried an afternoon implementing the script to work with Firefox in order to make it work with 32-Bit systems, but puppeteer behaves really badly with it.
 Firefox crashes due to CSP when traversing the site, but turning it off via `page.setBypassCSP(true)` crashes the script immediately - doesn’t seem to work with Firefox.
 Going the way with document.evaluate is quite cumbersome, so I set it aside.